Bouvet-deler/meta-framework-workshop/draft.md

 ---

-## Q&A and Wrap-Up (30 minutes)

-- **Objective**: Address any questions and summarize the workshop.
-- **Content**:
-  - Open floor for questions.
-  - Recap key points covered in the workshop.
-  - Provide additional resources for learning Next.js, Prisma, and Podman.
+## Future work

+* Can swap out the DB with a CMS, like Payload (with integrated Nextjs support in v3)

 ## Resources

 NextJS open source github repo: https://github.com/vercel/next.js/